amandafrench/resilientdh/wp-content/plugins/very-simple-contact-form/readme.txt

 It's the (translated) message: Thank you!
 You will receive a response as soon as possible.

-You can change this message using an attribute or via Settings > VSCF.
+You can change this message via Settings > VSCF or using an attribute.

-= Does VSCF comply with the GDPR? =
-The General Data Protection Regulation (GDPR) is a regulation in EU law on data protection and privacy for all individuals within the European Union.

-I did my best to meet the conditions of the GDPR:

-* You can activate a privacy checkbox on form
-* You can disable the collection of IP address
-* The cookie (used for the captcha number) does not store personal data
-* You can delete form submissions from the database

 = Can I use multiple shortcodes? =
 Do not use multiple shortcodes on the same page.
 This might cause a conflict.